ncatlab/nlab-content/pages/3/0/6/4/24603/content.md

 ## Selected writings

-* N. N. Bogoliubov, A. A. Logunov, I. T. Todorov, Introduction to axiomatic quantum field theory, 1975
+* N. N. Bogoliubov, A. A. Logunov, I. T. Todorov, *Introduction to axiomatic quantum field theory* (1975)

 On [[braid group representations]] via [[monodromy]] of the [[Knizhnik-Zamolodchikov connection]] on [[conformal blocks]]: